networkx/nx-guides/content/algorithms/traversal/index.md

 bfs_layers returns an iterator of all the 'layers' of a BFS: that is all the vertices that are on the same level (i.e. distance) from the root.
 BFS operates layer by layer.
 We use bfs_layers in the above to color the nodes at each layer

-We can bfs_edges to explicitly show all the edges that are traversed in the above graph during a BFS.
+We can use bfs_edges to explicitly show all the edges that are traversed in the above graph during a BFS.
 Check it out below.
 It matches our animation!

 ```{code-cell} ipython3
 bfs_edges_result = list(nx.bfs_edges(G, 0))